fearedspark/LeptonM7/README.md

 	* Improved color representation using 6 colors (Black-Blue-Green-Yellow-Red-White) instead of 3 (Blue-Yellow-Red)
 	* Added layout for buttons
 	* Added level indicator on the left of the image
+- v1.2:
+	* Changed the buffering principle to reduce SDRAM access
+	* Fixed the gradient function not working after last compiler update

 # Known issues

-- Sync with the camera often not happening at startup
+- Sync with the camera often not happening correclty at startup
-- Screen display unstable at times

 # Future work